redhat-openstack/website/source/uncategorized/trystack.html.md

 ## Trystack.org Runs OpenStack RDO

-To get started watch this video: [<http://youtu.be/EPZPzXSypl4>](http://youtu.be/EPZPzXSypl4) This video references RDO Hanava but is still valid for RDO Icehouse currently running on TryStack.
+To get started watch this video: [<http://youtu.be/EPZPzXSypl4>](http://youtu.be/EPZPzXSypl4) This video references RDO Hanava but is still moslty valid for RDO Juno currently running on TryStack.
+A re-record will be done with Juno very soon.

 FAQs: <http://openstack.redhat.com/TryStackFAQ>
 Information on RDO: <http://openstack.redhat.com>